bdb112/pyfusion/pyfusion/documentation/ref/config.rst

 The effect is cumulative, so there is no need to repeat the unchanged parameters.

-The LHS of the date (e.g. L53_LP) restricts the application to diagnostics matching the letters before '_from' and '_to' .
+The LHS of the shot (e.g. L53_LP) restricts the application to diagnostics matching the letters before '_from' and '_to' .
 This is pretty crude, but is needed so that inheritance form .acq will work.
-Otherwise there has to be a valid_date in every entry.   (which may be a good thing in the long term, but to much work for now. - only the diagnostics that change need valid dates for now.)
-Another reason for a 'selective' date range, one that applies to a select range of diagnostics, is that %() substitution can be used to simplfy edits.
+Otherwise there has to be a valid_shot in every entry.   (which may be a good thing in the long term, but to much work for now. - only the diagnostics that change need valid shots for now.)
+Another reason for a 'selective' shot range, one that applies to a select range of diagnostics, is that %() substitution can be used to simplfy edits.

 This 'working backwards' seems a natural fit to the way the changes were made, and fits well with Soren's excel, but it would need modification if a new configuration was used at a later date.
 Some M1's would need to be edited into M2's etc.  Messy.
 I can't easily see how to make a scheme working forward in time, but we don't need that until W7-X Op1.2!